 The HLB system’s practical value is simple: instead of guessing which emulsifier to use, you calculate the HLB your oil phase needs and match it.
 If you are new to food emulsifiers, start with our guide to food emulsifier functions and applications.

-The Span (sorbitan esters) and Tween (polysorbates) families together cover the full practical HLB range for food applications — from Span 65 at 2.1 to Tween 20 at 16.7.
+The Span (sorbitan esters) and Polysorbate (polysorbates) families together cover the full practical HLB range for food applications — from Span 65 at 2.1 to Polysorbate 20 at 16.7.
 This makes them a uniquely complete emulsifier toolkit.

 | Emulsifier | Chemical Name | HLB | E-number | Primary Use |